istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

 - **Fixed** ignoring the `topology.istio.io/network` label on the system namespace when `discoverySelectors` are in use.
   ([Issue #56687](https://github.com/istio/istio/issues/56687))

 - **Fixed** CNI incorrectly handled pod deletion when the pod was not yet marked as enrolled in the mesh.
-In some cases, this could cause a pod which has been deleted to be included in the zds snapshot and never cleaned up.
+In some cases, this could cause a pod which has been deleted to be included in the Zds snapshot and never cleaned up.
 If this occurs ztunnel will not be able to become ready.  ([Issue #56738](https://github.com/istio/istio/issues/56738))

 - **Fixed** an issue where Istio's outbound route configuration did not include the absolute/fully qualified domain name (FQDN) variant (with trailing dot) in the domains list for `VirtualHost` entries.
 This ensures that requests using absolute FQDNs (ending with a dot, e.g., `my-service.my-ns.svc.cluster.local.`) are properly routed to the intended service instead of falling back to PassthroughCluster.
   ([Issue #56007](https://github.com/istio/istio/issues/56007))